0atman/noboilerplate/scripts/40-compiler-driven-development.md

 The previous simple example modelled our code with simple types.

 When you use CDD in Rust, you use the alien magic of the type system to improve your model so much that you have no choice but to improve your code, to satisfy the compiler.

 ---

----

-## Patreon bonus

-#### Auto-commit Passing Builds

-> If debugging is the process of removing software bugs, then programming must be the process of putting them in.

-&mdash; Dijkstra

-notes:

-Look, I'm keeping this between us because I don't know if this is a good idea or a bad one.

----

-notes:

-the commit message is

-> Fixes [previous error]

----